 Too often, teens are slighted when it comes to library programs and materials.
-Many children stop using libraries when they enter adolescence, and enlisting teen volunteers to assist at summer library programs for younger children is one way of keeping teens involved with books and libraries.
-But designing a summer program to meet teens’ interests is an even better way keeping them involved in the library.
+Many children stop using libraries when they enter adolescence.
+It doesn’t have to end there, but the approach may need to evolve.
+For example, enlisting teens as volunteers to assist with summer reading programming keeps them involved with libraries.
+The key is also in designing a summer program to meet teens’ interests.

-Fortunately, the library can help teens fulfill their needs at this unique stage of life.
-There are four traits that all stages of teen development have
+There are four traits that all stages of teen development have in common:

-Teens are trying to figure out their identities.
-Librarians know that one of the many values of reading is that it can help readers to discover possible futures for themselves.
+- Identity.
+Reading can help teens to discover possible futures for themselves.
 Therefore, a strong teen reader’s advisory program, complete with both fiction and nonfiction, can help teens fully explore their potential.
 Additionally, programs that help teens to share their interests with others can strengthen their self-esteem and give them opportunities to explore other possibilities.

-Teens are seeking acceptance.
-When the library provides a space for teens, a positive experience, and a welcoming environment, it is acknowledging
+- Acceptance.
+When the library provides a space for teens, a positive experience, and a welcoming environment, it is acknowledging their worth.